-- 1. Oversight.
-Subrecipients must maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders. - 2.
-Standards of Conduct.
-Every Subrecipient must maintain written procedures covering conflicts of interest and governing the actions of its employees, agents, consultants, and elected officials engaged in the selection, award and administration of vendor contracts, the award of CDBG-MIT assistance, or the management of Federally assisted or purchased property.
-The Subrecipient must design a policy that is at least as restrictive as prescribed in 24 CFR Part 570.489 and South Carolina Code of Laws 8-13-700. - For the procurement of goods and services, no employee, officer, or agent of the Subrecipient may participate in the selection, award, or administration of a vendor contract supported by a federal award if he/she has a real or apparent conflict of interest.
+- 1. Oversight.2 Subrecipients must maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders. - 2.
+Standards of Conduct.3 Every Subrecipient must maintain written procedures covering conflicts of interest and governing the actions of its employees, agents, consultants, and elected officials engaged in the selection, award and administration of vendor contracts, the award of ASIP assistance, or the management of Federally assisted or purchased property.
+The Subrecipient must design a policy that is at least as restrictive as prescribed in South Carolina Code of Laws 8-13-700 or those standards established in 2 CFR 200.318 through 200.327, whichever is more restrictive - For the procurement of goods and services, no employee, officer, or agent of the Subrecipient may participate in the selection, award, or administration of a vendor contract supported by a federal award if he/she has a real or apparent conflict of interest.
 Such a conflict of interest would arise when the employee, officer, agent, any member of his/her immediate family, his/her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in a tangible personal benefit from a firm considered for a vendor contract.
-(24 CFR 570.489(g), 2 CFR 200.318(c)(1)). - The officers, employees, or agents of the Subrecipient may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts. - The standards of conduct must also provide for disciplinary actions to be applied for violations of such standards by officers, employees, or agents of the Subrecipient. - 3.
-Avoidance of Unnecessary or Duplicative Items.
-Subrecipient s' procurement procedures must avoid the acquisition of unnecessary or duplicative items by giving consideration to consolidating or breaking out procurements to obtain a more economical purchase.
+(2 CFR 200.318(c)(1)). - The officers, employees, or agents of the Subrecipient may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts. - The standards of conduct must also provide for disciplinary actions to be applied for violations of such standards by officers, employees, or agents of the Subrecipient.

-&lt;sup>1 2 CFR 200.318(b)
+2 2 CFR 200.318(b)

-&lt;sup>2 2 CFR 200.318(c)(1)
+^{3 2} CFR 200.318(c)(1)